billbudge/WebEditorFramework/examples/functioncharts/README.md

 If we set the 'implicit' property of the functionchart to 'false', then our composed function now has no inputs or outputs ('b').
 In this case we need to explicitly add pseudofunctions to specify inputs and outputs.
 In 'c' we add the pseudofunctions, placing them so that they appear in the correct order (y-order).
 In 'd' we need a pseudo-function to specify that the same input goes to both cond functions.
 In general, explicit functioncharts give more control over naming, ordering, and routing inputs, but for simple functions they can contribute to clutter.
 In these cases, implicit is preferable.

+In the diagram of simple functions above, all of the functioncharts are implicit, except where input pseudofunctions are needed to route the input to multiple functions.

 <figure>
   <img src="./resources/implicit_explicit.svg"  alt="" title="Implicit and explicit functioncharts.">
 </figure>

 ## Recursion and Iteration

 Since functions can call instances of themselves, we can define a recursive factorial (n!) function.
 This recursion is equivalent to an iteration, and in fact this is how functioncharts can represent iteration.
-Reading left to right, we define a helper decrement function, a "step" helper function, carefully arranged to return the recursive function invocation as the last step to allow the "tail recursion" optimization, and finally an invocation of "step" with an pseudofunction input and 1 passed to the "acc" accumulator input.
+Reading left to right, we define a helper decrement function, a "step" inner function, and finally an implicit functionchart which makes a single invocation of "step" with a pseudofunction input and 1 passed to the "acc" accumulator input.

 <figure>
   <img src="./resources/factorial.svg"  alt="" title="Recursive definition of factorial function N!.">
 </figure>

+The key features in this diagram are:

+1. 'step' is carefully arranged to return the recursive function invocation as the last step to allow the "tail recursion" optimization.
+1. The 'step' function can't be implicit because it is recursive.
+Implicit only works with non-recursive functions.
+1. The final 'n!' functionchart is implicit to simplify the diagram.

 Similarly, we can define a [Fibonacci](#Fibonacci) functionchart.

+## Abstract Functions (Factorial)

+Below is a functionchart that defines a more general iteration that can be used to implement factorial again.

 Abstraction is an important technique for making software more useful.
-We can abstract this program a bit by changing the end value "1" with another input "end" and replacing the multiplication function with an abstracted binary function "f" that takes an index and an accumulator and returns some result. "f" is a stand-in for a function to be provided by the caller, and just defines the shape or signature of the function.
+We can abstract this program a bit by changing the end value "1" with another input "end" and replacing the multiplication function with an abstract binary function 'f' that takes an index and an accumulator and returns some result. 'f' is a stand-in for a function to be provided by the caller, and just defines the shape or signature of the function.

-Below is a functionchart that defines a more general iteration that can be used to implement factorial again.

-We create a helper functionchart for "f" which contains pseudofunctions for two inputs and one output.
+We create a helper functionchart for 'f' which contains pseudofunctions for two inputs and one output.
 This makes the functionchart abstract, indicated by a dotted outline around its function instances.
-The abstract function can be used inside another functionchart and is interpreted as an implicit input of a function.
-Since we want to use it inside the inner functionchart, we have to modify it with an "importer" node.
-This allows us to create multiple instances from the same input.
+Abstract functions can be used just like any function inside a functionchart and are interpreted as an implicit input of a function.

+In this example, we want to pass it to the inner functionchart, so we wrap it with an importer node.
+This converts the wrapped function into a function that produces instances of the wrapped function.
+It also allows us to create multiple instances from one input when that is desired.

-This function now looks like a "reduce" function.
+This function now looks like a "reducer".

-We can use "reduce" to compute factorial by using an export function to pass the built-in multiplication function as "callback", and passing 1 as both the end index and the initial "acc" value.
+We can use 'reduce' to compute factorial by using an export function to pass the built-in multiplication function as "callback", and passing 1 as both the end index and the initial "acc" value.

 <figure>
   <img src="./resources/factorial2.svg"  alt="" title="Factorial function defined with reduce function.">
 </figure>

 This diagram is becoming hard to read.
-We can clean this up.
-Note that 'end' and 'f' inputs don't change over the entire iteration.
+We can refactor to improve the diagram.
+Note that 'end' and 'f' inputs don't change during the iteration.
 We can move them out of the functionchart, and put them and the original into an enclosing functionchart.
 The inner functionchart closes over those external inputs, simplifying its signature.
+Then we can invoke the inner 'step' function in the parent functionchart to get our desired result.

 <figure>
   <img src="./resources/factorial3.svg"  alt="" title="Cleaned up reduce function.">